charlesmorgenstern/greens_examples/README.md

 The new integrand is calculated by numerically solving an ODE with arbitrary initial condition using Euler's method.
 The ODE approximation is given on a grid and then interpolated.
 The line integral is approximated with equally spaced quadrature.
-There is a first order finite difference approximation required.
+There is a first order finite difference approximation used.

 getpaths(n1,n2,n3,n4) generates the paths that define the domain with ni points for the ith path